An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 First found in Saxony, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of what would become the German nation.

-More information is included under the topic Early Koelar Notables in all our PDF Extended History products.
+Another 49 words(4 lines of text) are included under the topic Early Koelar Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Hans Georg Kohler, who arrived in Philadelphia in 1733; Nicholaus Koehler, who settled in Missouri in 1849; Lewis Koehler, who arrived in Indiana in 1852.